This post may contain affiliate links. Please read our disclosure policy.

 Useful tips

-1. Use overripe bananas
+1. Use very overripe bananas

 The best bananas for this recipe are those that are soft, heavily speckled, or completely blackened on the peel.
 The riper they are, the more naturally sweet and flavorful your muffins will be.